 Before a meta-analysis is conducted, it must first be considered whether the pooling of the studies investigated is in fact meaningful, as the studies must be comparable with regard to the research question posed.
-In addition, even in the case of comparability, the studies to be summarized will often show heterogeneous effects [243].
-In this situation it is necessary to assess the heterogeneity of study results [198].
+In addition, even in the case of comparability, the studies to be summarized will often show heterogeneous effects [250].
+In this situation it is necessary to assess the heterogeneity of study results [203].
 The existence of heterogeneity can be statistically tested; however, these tests usually show very low power.
-Consequently, it is recommended that a significance level between 0.1 and 0.2 is chosen for these tests [274,300].
+Consequently, it is recommended that a significance level between 0.1 and 0.2 is chosen for these tests [282,308].
 However, it is also important to quantify the extent of heterogeneity.
-For this purpose, specific new statistical methods are available, such as the I2 measure [242].
-Studies exist for this measure that allow a rough classification of heterogeneity, for example, into the categories "might not be important" (0-40%), "moderate" (30-60%), "substantial" (50-90%)and "considerable" (75 - 100%) heterogeneity [110].
-If the heterogeneity of the studies is too large, the statistical pooling of the study results may not be meaningful [110].
-The specification as to when heterogeneity is "too large" depends on the context and is defined in the report plan for the corresponding projects.
+For this purpose, specific new statistical methods are available, such as the I measure [249].
+Studies exist for this measure that allow a rough classification of heterogeneity, for example, into the categories "might not be important" (0 to 40%), "moderate" (30 to 60%), "substantial" (50 to 90%) and "considerable" (75 to 100%) heterogeneity [109].
+If the heterogeneity of the studies is too large, the statistical pooling of the study results may not be meaningful [109].
+The specification as to when heterogeneity is "too large" depends on the context.
 A pooling of data is usually dispensed with if the heterogeneity test yields a p-value of less than 0.2.
 In this context, the location of the effects also plays a role.
 If the individual studies show a clear effect in the same direction, then pooling heterogeneous results by means of a random effects model can also lead to a conclusion on the benefit of an intervention.
-However, in this situation a positive conclusion on the benefit of an intervention may possibly be drawn without the quantitative pooling of data (see also Section 3.1.4).
+However, in this situation a positive conclusion on the benefit of an intervention may possibly be drawn without the quantitative pooling of data (see Section 3.1.4).
 In the other situations the Institute will not conduct a meta-analysis.
 However, not only statistical measures, but also reasons of content should be considered when making such a decision, which must be presented in a comprehensible way.
 In this context, the choice of the effect measure also plays a role.
 The choice of a certain measure may lead to great study heterogeneity, yet another measure may not.
-For binary data, relative effect measures are frequently more stable than absolute ones, as they do not depend so heavily on the baseline risk [188].
+For binary data, relative effect measures are frequently more stable than absolute ones, as they do not depend so heavily on the baseline risk [192].
 In such cases, the data analysis should be conducted with a relative effect measure, but for the descriptive presentation of data, absolute measures for the specific baseline risks may possibly be inferred from relative ones.